NicoJuicy/LearnML/cv/cv.md

 Yolo is the latest approach to object detection and there is a version that can run on raspi.

-Yolo is supposed to be easier to setup/use and have faster performance.
+Yolo is supposed to be easier to setup/use and have faster performance .

+## Object Detection Examples

 [How to Train an Object Detection Model with Keras](https://machinelearningmastery.com/how-to-train-an-object-detection-model-with-keras/)